 Last week we tried noodle sensory play with cooked pasta.
 It was part squishy and a whole lot of messy.
 The boys pressed the noodles through the garlic press and sliced them through the egg cutter.

-Although this cooked noodle sensory play won, it was pretty much one and done.
+Although this cooked noodle sensory play was a blast, it was pretty much one and done.
 The cooked, colored noodles were tossed in the garbage shortly after the boys were finished.

-This time, we colored dry noodles and it was just as successful!
+This time, we colored dry noodles, and it is another sensory play win!